Guocheng99/CarND-Vehicle-Detection-P5/writeup.md

 There are 2 major issues need to address with the sliding window:

-* flase positives
+* False Positives
-* processing performance
+* Processing Performance

 To eliminate the **false positives** (and combine the boxes), a heat map with a threshold was used to find the true positives.